When you brush data, you manually select

 Most of the MATLAB® high-level plotting functions allow you to

-brush function reference page, which also
+brush function reference page.

 Data brushing is a MATLAB figure interactive mode like zooming, panning or plot editing.
 You can use data brushing mode to select, remove, and replace individual data values.